 Authentication looks like:

-- The browser ask Authenticator for confirmation with the fingerprint.
+- The browser asks Authenticator for confirmation with the fingerprint.

-The full description of the technology is available in standard FIDO2: Web Authentication (WebAuthn) which was accepted as recommendation by W3C consortium earlier this year.
-The standard was developed by companies like Google, Microsoft and Yubico.
+The full description of the technology is available in standard FIDO2: Web Authentication (WebAuthn) which was accepted as a recommendation by W3C consortium earlier this year.
+The standard was developed by companies like Google, Microsoft, and Yubico.

-New authentication standard is supported by Google Chrome already, however Bluetooth BLE authentication is an experimental feature and you need to enable it separately.
+The new authentication standard is supported by Google Chrome already, however, Bluetooth BLE authentication is an experimental feature and you need to enable it separately.
 Other major browsers are in the different stages of the development process.

-Personally for me not all details of the standard are clear.
+Personally, for me not all details of the standard are clear.
 For example, what people should do if the Authenticator device is lost?
 Is there a way to withdraw authentication made by this device?
-How do the log in afterwards?
+How do the log in afterward?